 Camp Carizallillo Spring

-A Federal encampment.
-Located southeast of town, in present Luna County, along the state border.
+A U.S. Army encampment.
+Located about 25 miles southeast of Hachita, in present Luna County, about five miles above the state border.
+Also spelled Carrizaillo.

 A heliograph station during the Apache Campaign.
 There were about 30 such stations located throughout southern New Mexico and Arizona.